classgraph/classgraph/README.md

     .scan();
 ```

-**Mechanism 2:** Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors, then call `FastClasspathScanner#scan()` to scan the classpath.
-This will return a `ScanResult` object with additional `ScanResult#get...()` methods that will let you query for classes, interfaces and annotations of interest without actually calling the classloader on any matching classes.
+**Mechanism 2:**

+a.
+Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors.
+b.
+Call `FastClasspathScanner#scan()` to scan the classpath.
+The return value is of type `ScanResult`.
+c.
+Call `ScanResult#getNamesOf...()` methods to query for classes, interfaces and annotations of interest.

-The `ScanResult#getNamesOf...()` methods return sorted lists of strings, rather than lists of `Class<?>` references (because returning class references requires calling the classloader).
-Since scanning is done by reading the classfile directly, the classloader does not need to be called for these `ScanResult#get...()` methods to return their results.
-This can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during a classpath scan.
+This method does not call the classloader on any matching classes, which can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during a classpath scan.
+(The `ScanResult#getNamesOf...()` methods return lists of strings, rather than lists of `Class<?>` references -- resolving a class reference requires calling the classloader.)

 ```java
 // No need to add any MatchProcessors, just create a new scanner and then call